GoFightNguyen/MongoDBUniversity/M103_BasicClusterAdministration.md

     - hidden
     - priority: [0,1000] higher priority => more likely to be primary
       - 0 means the member can never be the primary
+      - a node with priority 0 is considered passive
     - slaveDelay: determines the replication delay interval in seconds
       - setting this implies hidden is true and priority 0